anthill-platform/anthill/docs/services/game-master/flow.rst

 -  The host location of the Game Server instance
 -  The ports made available for that particular Game Server instance
--  The room Registration Key
+-  the Room Registration Key
--  The room Settings (original or as Game Server instance modified them)
+-  the Room Settings (original or as Game Server instance modified them)

 That information is need to be used by Player to perform a connection to the Game Server Instance.